-With summer just around the corner, now is the time to ensure that your air conditioner is running properly.
+With summer around the corner, now is the time to ensure that your air conditioner is running correctly.
 Nobody wants to get caught in a sweltering hot house on a mid-summer day, with no relief in sight.
 There are so many ways to maximize the life and performance of your home’s air conditioning unit.
 Check out these tips for getting the most out of your summertime indoor comfort.

 Size is Everything

 A misconception that many homeowners make is that larger air conditioning units, provide better comfort control.
 This is not the case.
 It is imperative that the air conditioning system installed in your home is appropriately sized to meet the manufacturer’s specifications for the heat loads in that specific home.
 It is equally as essential to ensure the ductwork is designed to adequately to handle the conditioned air that is going into the air distribution system.
 A qualified HVAC professional can work with you to ensure that every component in your air conditioner is operating efficiently and effectively in regards to the size of your home.